vanhoefm/dragonslayer/README.md

 	wlp2s0: STA c4:e9:84:db:fb:7b RADIUS: starting accounting session 35BB5B4BB3793544
 	wlp2s0: STA c4:e9:84:db:fb:7b IEEE 802.1X: authenticated - EAP type: 0 (unknown)

 The tool will display **Client is vulnerable to invalid curve attack!** if it is vulnerable.
-If this message is not display, try executing the attack several times.
-If the server is never detected as being vulnerable, it is not vulnerable to this specific attack.
+The **attack has a 33% chance of failing**.
+So if this message is not display, you must try executing the attack several times again (i.e. try connecting again using the client).
+You can only assume the client isn't vulnerable after trying to attack several times!

+# General Remarks

+- The wireless interface doesn't have to be set to monitor mode.
+This is the case for all our attack tools.
+- If things don't work, it can really help to unplug your Wi-Fi adapter, and plug it back it.
+Especially when using a virtual machine.